tina-trenkner/pink-drum-explosion/README.md

 1. Set a keydown event listener on the window
 2. Console log the keydown event to review what attributes the object has.
 Review the info in dev tools.
 3. Refine JS script to listen for e.keyCode in the console.log.
 4. Remove the console.log.
 Create a const variable for audio, make it equal to document.querySelector(`audio[data-key=${e.keyCode}]`) (https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
 Be careful: Use backticks on the keyboard key that also has the Spanish tilde.
+Console.log the audio element.

 ## Ways to improve the responsiveness of this interactive